-A study from Stanford University suggests that the long-term use of certain types of medications used to treat a range of symptoms associated with acid reflux disease can increase one’s risk of having a heart attack.
+In 2015, a study from Stanford University suggested that the long-term use of certain medications used to treat symptoms associated with acid reflux can increase one’s risk of having a heart attack.
+Since its publication, studies continue to confirm its findings.

 These medications, known as Proton Pump Inhibitors or PPIs, include the brand-names Prevacid, Nexium, and Prilosec, and are the strongest medications available to counter the effects of excess stomach acid.
-They are prescribed to both prevent and treat ulcers, and to treat gastroesophageal reflux disease (GERD).
-PPIs currently account for over 10 billion dollars in health care costs annually and are among the most widely prescribed class of medications in the United States.
+They are used to both prevent and treat ulcers, and to treat gastroesophageal reflux disease (GERD).
+PPIs are among the most widely prescribed class of medications in the United States.

-After analyzing millions of medical records, researchers found that there was indeed a relationship between the two variables; people who used a PPI as part of their treatment for GERD had a slightly elevated risk of suffering a myocardial infarction, commonly known as a heart attack.
+After analyzing millions of medical records to find a relationship between heartburn medications and cardiovascular risk, researchers found that there was indeed a link between the two variables; people who used a PPI as part of their treatment for GERD had an elevated risk of suffering a myocardial infarction, commonly known as a heart attack.
 Furthermore, they found that this risk did not apply to patients who used another class of heartburn medications, called H2 blockers, which include brand names such as Pepcid or Zantac.

-While the results of this new study may be of concern to those currently taking PPIs, it is not necessarily a red flag to immediately stop taking that medication.
-Some people who are prescribed a PPI may have a pre-existing condition that can cause an increased risk of having a heart attack.
+Equally important to note is that some people who use a PPI may have a pre-existing condition that can cause an increased risk of having a heart attack.
 For example, obesity, alcohol consumption, and smoking are all risk factors for heart disease, and have all individually been shown to increase symptoms of acid reflux and GERD in clinical trials.
-These lifestyle factors must be taken into consideration.
+These lifestyle factors must be taken into consideration before use.
 The bottom line is that one must always assess the actual risks and benefits of any medical intervention, and explore other possible interventions, before starting any medication.

 6 Ways to Improve Acid Reflux Symptoms Naturally and Stay Heart Healthy